srl-labs/containerlab/docs/manual/kinds/vr-veos.md

 !!!info
     Default user credentials: `admin:admin`

+## Interface naming

+Arista vEOS nodes use the interface naming convention `Ethernet1/X` (or `Et1/X`, both are accepted), where X denotes the port number.

+!!!info
+    Data port numbering starts at 1, like one would normally expect in the NOS.

 ## Interfaces mapping

 Arista vEOS container can have up to 144 interfaces and uses the following mapping rules: